Submediant

-In the movable do solfège system, the submediant is sung as la in a major mode and fa in a minor mode.
+In the movable do solfège system, the submediant is sung as la in a major mode, le or lo in do-based minor and fa in la-based minor.
 It is occasionally called superdominant, as the degree above the dominant.
 This is its normal name (sus-dominante) in French.

 In Roman numeral analysis, the triad formed on the submediant is typically symbolized by "VI" if it is a major triad (the default in a minor mode) and by "vi" if it is a minor triad (the default in a major mode).

 The term submediant may also refer to a relationship of musical keys.
 For example, relative to the key of C major, the key of A minor is the submediant.
 In a major key, the submediant key is the relative minor.
-Modulation (change of key) to the submediant is relatively rare, compared with modulation to the dominant in a major key or modulation to the mediant in a minor key.
+Modulation (change of key) to the submediant is relatively rare, compared with modulation to the dominant in a major key or modulation to the mediant (relative major) in a minor key.

 Chord

-One of the main usages of the submediant chord is in the deceptive cadence, V(7)–vi in major or V(7)–VI in minor.
+Amongst the primary roles played by the submediant chord is that in the deceptive cadence, V(7)–vi in major or V(7)–VI in minor.
 In a submediant chord, the third may be doubled.